dockstore/dockstore-documentation/docs/index.rst

     * :doc:`Creating snapshots and requesting DOIs <advanced-topics/snapshot-and-doi>`
     * :doc:`Checksum for files and Docker Images <advanced-topics/checksum-support>`
 * :doc:`GA4GH Write API (intended as a proof-of-concept and for developers with a large number of tools) <advanced-topics/conversions>`
-* :doc:`Using batch services (AWS, Azure, Google, and Consonance) <advanced-topics/batch-services>`
 * :doc:`Verified workflows and tools <advanced-topics/verification>`
 * :doc:`Workflow metrics <advanced-topics/metrics>`
 * :doc:`Organizations and collections <advanced-topics/organizations-and-collections>`

-..
-Purposely not including the AWS and Azure batch links as the batch-services one links to them and is pretty short so they are easy to find.
-I would even argue for removing them from the sidebar or making them a subfolder of batch-services.
 ..
 Purposely not including "posting zips" as it is depreciated, but it is still in the sidebar

 .. toctree::